Wisenet SKY Cloud VMS User Manual

 .

-modifications are performed via this same Cloud connection.
-If the desired footage has not been transmitted to the Cloud or a feed is requested, the Wisenet SKY Cloud Data Center will quickly request the necessary data or feed from the bridge or CMVR.
+settings modifications are performed via this same Cloud connection.
+If the desired footage has not been transmitted to the Cloud or a live video feed is requested, the Wisenet SKY Cloud Data Center will quickly request the necessary data or feed from the bridge or CMVR.
 This is considered “on-demand” viewing.

 How is Your Data Protected?